-How does conveyancing in Piccadilly differ for new build properties?
+How does conveyancing in Piccadilly differ for newly converted properties?

-Most buyers of new build property in Piccadilly contact us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is ready to move into.
-This is because new home sellers in Piccadilly tend to buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Piccadilly approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the residence is built.
+This is because new home sellers in Piccadilly typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Piccadilly or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Piccadilly or who has acted in the same development.

-Due to the encouragement of my in-laws I had a survey completed on a property in Piccadilly before retaining lawyers.
-I have been advised that there is a flying freehold aspect to the house.
-Our surveyor advised that some lenders tend not give a mortgage on such a premises.
+Due to the advice of my in-laws I had a survey completed on a house in Piccadilly ahead of instructing solicitors.
+I have been informed that there is a flying freehold element to the property.
+The surveyor advised that some banks tend not issue a mortgage on a flying freehold house.

 It varies from the lender to lender.
-Bank of Scotland has different requirements for example to Halifax.
-Should you wish to call us we can look into this further with the relevant lender.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Piccadilly.
-Conveyancing can be more complicated and therefore you should check with your conveyancing solicitor in Piccadilly to see if the conveyancing costs will increase in light of this.
+Lloyds has different requirements for example to Halifax.
+If you call us we can check via the appropriate bank.
+If you lender is happy to lend one our lawyers can assist as they are accustomed to dealing with flying freeholds in Piccadilly.
+Conveyancing will be smoother if you use a solicitor in Piccadilly especially if they are familiar with such properties in Piccadilly.